 Case Highlight: Our client was allegedly caught with 162 lbs. of marijuana, firearms, and drug paraphernalia.
 Under Arizona’s sentencing guidelines, the client was facing 4 to 10 years in prison.
 Attorney Richard Suzuki took the case to trial and the client was found not guilty on all five counts (C.R.
 2010-111266-002).

 Federal drug trafficking charges often come as a result of intense investigations and months or years of planning by different government agencies.
 The DEA, ATF, and FBI often coordinate with state and local authorities.
 Hundreds of man hours go into building a case.
 Because we know how the feds think and are familiar with federal court procedures inside and out, we can help you fight a conviction or limit the adverse impact on your life.
 We know how to attack serious Phoenix drug charges.

 At Suzuki Law Offices, our Phoenix drug trafficking attorneys do everything in our power to reduce the consequences of a drug trafficking arrest.
 We can work with you to help you achieve the best possible results in these serious matters.

-If you are under investigation or have been charged with drug trafficking, it is critical that you seek the help of an experienced criminal defense lawyer as soon as possible.
-Even if you aren't sure if charges will be filed, it is better to be careful and get legal advice.
+If you are under investigation or have been charged with drug trafficking, you must seek the help of an experienced criminal defense lawyer as soon as possible.
+Even if you aren’t sure if charges will be filed, it is better to be careful and get legal advice.
 At Suzuki Law Offices, we can help you understand your rights.